ovro-lwa/EveryBeam/docs/design.md

     - `position`: position of station
     - `model`: antenna model/element response model (Hamaker/OSKARDipole/OSKARSphericalWave/LOBES)

-  The all important attribute is the `itsAntenna`, which (somewhat confusingly) can denote either an `Element` or a `BeamFormer` pointer.
+  The all important attribute is the `antenna_`, which (somewhat confusingly) can denote either an `Element` or a `BeamFormer` pointer.
-  `Station` class contains a couple of convenience specialisations for the `response` and `arrayFactor` methods to facilitate implementation in dependencies such as `DP3` and `WSClean`.
+  `Station` class contains a couple of convenience specialisations for the `response` and `ArrayFactor` methods to facilitate implementation in dependencies such as `DP3` and `WSClean`.
 * [Element](@ref everybeam::Element) - something for which a
   response can be computed, can be a single element (antenna) or a beamformer.
   Constructor consumes: